sufiha8/community-health-tracker/README.md

 - Firebase Authentication
 - Chart.js (for health data visualization)

----

 ## System Workflow

 1. Users register and log into the system.
-2. Users can record and update their personal health information.
+2. Users can record and update their personal health information such as BP and sugar levels.
+3. The system stores this information securely in the Firebase database.
+4. Users can view their **health trend panel**, which shows graphical trends of their health data.
-3. The admin posts announcements related to community health activities such as vaccination drives.
+5. The admin posts announcements related to community health activities such as vaccination drives and health camps.
-4. Users can view announcements and comment if they have any questions or concerns.
+6. Users can view announcements and comment if they have any questions or concerns.
-5. Health data is stored securely in the database.
-6. Users can generate and download their health reports for hospital verification and billing purposes.

----
+7. The **Admin Dashboard** aggregates community health data and presents it in graphical form.
+8. Government health officers can use this dashboard during surveys to analyze the health status of the community without manually collecting data from each household.

 ## Advantages of the System